xlibb/module-selenium/examples/student_application_form_filling/README.md

-# Automating the Filling of Student Application Form.
+# Automating the Filling of Student Application Form

 ## Overview
 This guide demonstrates automating the process of filling out student application forms using the Ballerina Selenium module.